SjoerdDev02/NutriChef/README.md

 1. Download the project files to your local environment.
 2. Open your terminal and execute the command `npm install`.
 3. Run `npm run dev`.
+4. Navigate in the folders to src > assets > hooks > useFetchRecipes.ts and add your key and id in line 8 and 9.

 ## Local Server Access
 Be sure to check the terminal output for the correct local server URL, as it may vary: